 Alexander Smith is a journalist and political activist, currently working on a global operations team at Facebook.
 Born in Kansas, Alexander earned his bachelor’s degree in History from New York University.
 Alex was an active YVC volunteer, served on the International Youth Advisory Board, and completed over 500 hours of service.

 Mark Tatum is an attorney specializing in employment policy matters.
 He is a partner with the well-respected Kansas City law firm of Shook, Hardy & Bacon.
 Mark is active in a number of youth programs and is married with children.

 Adele Hall, late community volunteer and matriarch of Hallmark Cards, served as chair from 2011 to 2013.
-Adele forged new partnerships with YMCA both locally in Kansas City and nationally, and she also created a vision for YVC to be in 100 communities throughout North America.
+Adele forged new partnerships with YMCA, both locally in Kansas City and nationally, and created a vision for YVC to be in 100 communities throughout North America.

 Don Sloan, a late partner at KPMG Peat Marwick, served as chair from 1996 to 2011.
 Don’s long tenure as chair meant he led YVC through launching affiliates in dozens of new communities while focusing on ensuring financial stability of YVC Headquarters.

 Dr. Rich Davis